fxpio/composer-asset-plugin/README.md

 ##### Why this plugin?

-Currently, for managing dependencies of assets in a PHP project, we have several possibilities:
+There already are several possibilities for managing assets in a PHP project:

 1. Install Node.js and use NPM or Bower command line in addition to Composer command line
-2. Do  $1, but add Composer scripts to automate the process
+2. Do #1, but add Composer scripts to automate the process
 3. Include assets directly in the project (not recommended)
 4. Create a repository with all assets and include the `composer.json` file (and use Packagist or an VCS Repository)
 5. Add a package repository in `composer.json` with a direct download link